msg-byu/getting-started/README.md

 execute most of our code from the terminal;
 to work effectively in computational science, you should get used to working in the terminal.
-If you are a Windows user we strongly recommend you get [docker](https://www.docker.com/) for this reason (our group doesn't have expertise in Windows---it's not a friendly OS for computation).
-If you are a mac user all you need is to ensure that you have python installed on your machine, however, you should still get [docker](https://www.docker.com/).
+If you are a Windows user we strongly recommend you get [docker](https://www.docker.com/) for this reason.
+(Our group Windows expertise---we don't find Windows convenient for computation.)
+If you are a mac user, you have a very nice terminal (and python) already.
+However, you should still get [docker](https://www.docker.com/).

 #### Docker

-Once you have docker go to your terminal, or the docker terminal and pull our python docker image using the following:
+Once you have docker, go to your terminal (or the docker terminal) and pull our python docker image using the following:

 ```